Harrisburg, Pennsylvania: Architecture

 Harrisburg's architecture spans over 200 years of evolving construction and design and thus contains a breadth of various architectural styles.
 Six Municipal Historic Districts, multiple National Historic Districts, and Architectural Conservation Overlay Districts have in turn have been established to preserve and guide any new development of areas with respect to their character.

 Harrisburg is home to the Pennsylvania State Capitol.
 Completed in 1906, the central dome rises to a height of 272 ft and was modeled on that of St. Peter's Basilica in Vatican City, Rome.
-The building was designed by Joseph Miller Huston and is adorned with sculpture, most notably the two groups, Love and Labor, the Unbroken Law and The Burden of Life, the Broken Law by sculptor George Grey Barnard; murals by Violet Oakley and Edwin Austin Abbey; tile floor by Henry Mercer, which tells the story of the Commonwealth of Pennsylvania.
+The building was designed by Joseph Miller Huston and is adorned with sculpture, including Love and Labor, the Unbroken Law and The Burden of Life, the Broken Law by sculptor George Grey Barnard; murals by Violet Oakley and Edwin Austin Abbey; tile floor by Henry Mercer, which tells the story of the Pennsylvania.
 The state capitol is only the third-tallest building of Harrisburg.
-The five tallest buildings are 333 Market Street with a height of 341 ft, Pennsylvania Place with a height of 291 ft, the Pennsylvania State Capitol with a height of 272 ft, Presbyterian Apartments with a height of 259 ft and the Fulton Bank Building with a height of 255 ft.
+The five tallest buildings are 333 Market Street the tallest building outside of Philadelphia and Pittsburgh with a height of 341 ft, Pennsylvania Place with a height of 291 ft, the Pennsylvania State Capitol with a height of 272 ft, Presbyterian Apartments with a height of 259 ft and the Fulton Bank Building with a height of 255 ft.